-What explains financial literacy among 15-year-olds?
-Some insights from the data
+What Explains Financial Literacy Among 15-Year-Olds?
+Some Insights from the Data

 Analysis of the PISA data can shed light on the factors that are associated with differences in financial literacy.
-Below I discuss three main findings related to GDP per capita, gender difference in financial literacy, and the influence of parental background and economic status.
+Below I discuss three main findings related to gross domestic product (GDP) per capita, gender differences in financial literacy, and the influence of parental background and economic status.

-Living in a rich country does not seem to have a strong impact on the financial literacy scores of 15-year-olds.
+Living in a rich country does not appear to have a strong impact on the financial literacy scores of 15-year-olds.
 Figure 3 shows the relationship between per capita GDP and students' mean score on the financial literacy assessment.
 While higher per capita GDP is associated with higher mean scores, the scatter plot shows that some countries with lower levels of per capita GDP perform better on financial literacy measures than higher per capita income countries.
-For example, the mean scores of the Czech Republic, Estonia, and Poland are higher than those of France, Italy, or the United States, which all have higher per capita GDP than the former countries (OECD, 2014b).
-Overall, per capita GDP only explains 16% of the variation in the mean scores in financial literacy among the 16 participating countries.
-The fact that students in advanced economies do not score higher than students in less rich countries underscores the importance of having a well-functioning educational system.
-Students do not acquire financial knowledge simply by "breathing the air," this knowledge has to be offered in a rigorous format in school curricula.
+For example, the mean scores of the Czech Republic, Estonia, and Poland are higher than those of France, Italy, or the United States, which all have higher per capita GDP than the former countries (OECD 2014).
+Overall, per capita GDP only explains 16% of the variation in the mean scores in financial literacy among the 16 participating countries.7 The fact that students in advanced economies do not score higher than students in less rich countries underscores the importance of having a well-functioning educational system.
+Students do not acquire financial knowledge simply by "breathing the air"; this knowledge has to be offered in a rigorous format in school curricula.8